 eCommerce and digital positions continued to lead the way in terms of volume, as the demand for such professionals was high.
 In this case, both internal promotions and external hiring were common, leading companies to focus on quickly filling these crucial roles.
 While companies looked to fill these roles urgently, they largely focused on finding candidates from similar backgrounds, with an emphasis on the candidate’s communication skills and their ability to adapt to the brand’s culture.

 Despite the projected tough conditions for the remainder of the year, we expect hiring activities to remain consistent as clients are becoming more willing to invest in order to generate growth and turn the business around.

-Click here to view some of the experienced Sales & Marketing professionals we are representing.Posted about 4 years ago
+Click here to view some of the experienced Sales & Marketing professionals we are representing.Posted over 4 years ago